-Macron also argued for adopting European preference in public contracts and punishing foreign companies that don’t respect European data-protection and environmental regulations.
+Macron also argued for adopting a European preference in public contracts and sanctioning international companies that don’t respect European data-protection and environmental regulations.

 The COVID-19 pandemic has lent credence to his agenda.
 Dependencies on Chinese-made masks and British vaccines have proved unreliable.
 Rutte used to oppose reining in competition from state-backed enterprises and subsidizing their European competitors.
 Not anymore.